**PixelCNC v1.69b - User Guide**

 ### Medial-Axis Carving: Depth Offset ###

-This parameter specifies a distance below the project's top-surface to shift generated cut paths down to along the Z axis.
-This occurs *after* the min/max cut depth parameters are applied, and is therefore not affected by them.
-It behaves as though the top-surface of the project were being temporarily offset to a lower position.
+This parameter specifies a distance below the project's top-surface to offset generated cut paths down to, along the Z axis.
+This occurs *after* the min/max cut depth parameters are applied and cuts are not affected by them after applying the offset.
+It effectively behaves as though the top-surface of the project were being temporarily offset to a lower position, such as when an area has already been milled out to a certain depth and a V-carving is needed on the lower surface.
+Make sure your cutter has enough room around it!

 ### Standard Stippling: Advection ###

 Stipples can be advected with a positive or negative scale factor.
-Stipples initialize in a regular grid that can then be shifted toward or away from eachother depending on the advection value and the brightness of the project image at their location.
-Advection causes stipples to adjust their position in order to attempt to enforce a specific distance between themselves and their neighboring stipples.
+Stipples initialize in a regular grid that can then be shifted toward or away from each other depending on the advection value and the height of the canvas at their location.
+Advection causes stipples to adjust their position in order to attempt to enforce a specific distance between themselves and their neighboring stipples according to the height of the canvas at their location, each iteration.
+The advection parameter controls the total number of iterations to perform stipple displacement.

 If the user prefers a fixed grid then advection should be kept at zero.
-A positive advection value will result in stipples displacing to become more dense in dark areas and more sparse in lighter areas.
-Conversely, a negative advection value will invert both cause lighter areas to be dense, darker areas sparse, and invert the effect of the Size Contrast value, so that lighter image areas will result in larger diameter stipples.
+A positive advection value will result in stipples displacing to become more dense in lower areas and more sparse in higher areas of the canvas.
+Conversely, a negative advection value will invert advection and stipple sizing - causing higher areas to be denser and lower areas to be more sparse in stipple densities.
+This also inverts the effect of the Size Contrast value, so that higher canvas areas will result in larger diameter stipples and vice-versa.
+This is for situations where users may want light stipples on a dark background.

 ### Standard Stippling: Minimum Size ###

-Multiple stipple styles can be achieved by using advection with a fixed stipple size, by setting minimum size to a small value and "Modulate Size" to zero (to ensure no size change with varying depths across the canvas).
-This results in stipples conveying contrast purely through their density and distribution across the project.
+Multiple stipple styles can be achieved by using advection with a fixed stipple size, by setting minimum size to a small value and the "Modulate Size" parameter to zero (to ensure no size change with varying depths across the canvas).
+This results in stipples conveying contrast purely through their density and distribution across the project as produced via advection.

 It's suggested that users ensure stipples are not too close together.
 Stipples should each have at least a tiny bit of top-surface surrounding them, regardless of density, and not intersecting their neighbor stipples.
 However, this is purely up to user preference, and is only a suggestion.